Esri/dynamic-situational-awareness-qt/docs/README.md

 # Message simulator

 The message simulator app broadcasts simulated messages over the peer-to-peer network.
-It is not meant for end users in the field, but rather provides a way to test and demonstrate the capabilities of DSA apps by providing a simulated environment through messages.
+It is not meant for end users in the field but rather provides a way to test and demonstrate the capabilities of DSA apps by providing a simulated environment through messages.
 The message simulator broadcasts messages over a given port.
 DSA-Vehicle and DSA-Handheld apps can listen to the same port for new messages and update their displays as messages are received.

 The message simulator can only consume one simulation file at a time.
 You can create a script to run multiple simulation instances at the same time from the command line.
 For example on Windows, run `DSA_MessageSimulator_Qt.exe -h` to see the usage options: